Opendigitalradio/ODR-AudioEnc/README.md

 MOT Slideshow is an experimental feature.
 The *mot-encoder* reads images from the specified folder, and generates the PAD data for the encoder.
 This is communicated through a fifo to the encoder.
+It also reads DLS from a file, and includes this information in the PAD.

 Only *dabplus-enc-file-zmq* and *dabplus-enc-alsa-zmq* insert the PAD data from mot-encoder into the bitstream.

 This is an ongoing development.
+Make sure you use the same pad length option for the mot-encoder and the audio encoder.